minjaelee225/Dungeon/README.md

 # MysteryDungeon
-This is the repository for the dungeon crawler game for the UC Berkeley Game Development Course
+This is the repository for the dungeon crawler game

 Git Instructions